My shining athletic moment was when my high school yearbook mislabelled me as the student who won the city-wide cross country meet.

 Sea captains have the best stories!
 Wow your friends with tales of the waves.

-- UBC Boathouse: Register here for beginner rowing and paddling courses, or join a student rowing league.
+- UBC Boathouse: Located in Richmond.
+Register here for beginner rowing and paddling courses.

-- Day of the LongBoat: An annual event that brings thousands of UBC students to Jericho Beach for the largest voyageur canoe race in the world.
-This year it takes place on September 26, 2021.
+- Day of the LongBoat: An annual event that brings thousands of UBC students to Jericho Beach for one of the largest voyageur canoe race in the world.
+This year it takes place on October 1 and 2; register by September 19, 2022.

 If the above activities are too lonesome for you, UBC Recreation provides a ton of team sports with varying competitive levels.
 Whether you’re looking for something casual or something more competitive, you have options.

 If you’re looking to play with friends or meet new friends, joining the intramural leagues is the perfect way to participate in games every week at every skill level.
-This term’s offerings include: ice hockey, basketball, soccer, volleyball, dodgeball, and ultimate frisbee.
+This term’s offerings include: ice hockey, basketball, soccer, volleyball, dodgeball, inner tube water polo, roundnet, and ultimate frisbee.

 2. Competitive sports clubs